 I use Johnnie Walker, Jack Daniels (regular and honey) and Jim Bean because I have them at home.
 But they can be expensive.

-- Make-ahead: they are better the next day and can be frozen, well wrapped, for several weeks.
+- Make-ahead: they taste better the next day, as the flavors have a chance to settle and meld.
+They keep well for a few days at room temperature, covered to prevent dryness, and can be frozen, well wrapped, for several weeks.

-- Raisins in brownies: choose plump and moist raisins as they will make a difference.
-If you have old, dry raisins, boil them in water for a minute and let them cool in the water.
+- Raisins in brownies: choose plump and moist raisins, as they will make a difference.
+If you have old, dry raisins, boil them in water for a minute and let them cool.
 If needed, repeat the process.
 The raisins should plump and soften.
+And make sure they're seedless!

 Related recipes you might like: